-- Firstly, each order is traced in both directions starting from the order center which is inferred from the Hough detection (if use_guess_tab is set to 0), or from the guess order table (if use_guess_tab is set to 1 or 2).
+• Firstly, each order is traced in both directions starting from the order center which is inferred from the Hough detection (if use\guess\tab is set to 0), or from the guess order table (if use\guess\tab is set to 1)

+or 2).
 This is done by fitting a 1D Gaussian in the y direction to the order line at x-positions separated by the parameter tracestep and taking the Gaussian peak as the position of the order line.
 The set of x and y coordinates so measured traces the order.
-The trace stops if the counts of the order line drop below the threshold defined by minthresh in an x-range determined by the parameter maxgap. - Next, each order trace is fitted with a straight line, and the entire order is rejected if the RMS of the given order is larger than the maximum allowed RMS (maxrms) relative to the median RMS of all orders. - Finally, a global polynomial of automatic degree is fitted to all order traces as a function of Y and order number, and kappa-sigma clipping is applied to remove outliers.
+The trace stops if the counts of the order line drop below the threshold defined by minthresh in an x-range determined by the parameter maxgap.

+- Next, each order trace is fitted with a straight line, and the entire order is rejected if the RMS of the given order is larger than the maximum allowed RMS (maxrms) relative to the median RMS of all orders. - Finally, a global polynomial of automatic degree is fitted to all order traces as a function of Y and order number, and kappa-sigma clipping is applied to remove outliers.
 Alternatively, the user can define polynomial degrees using the parameters (defpol1, defpol2).

-11.1.10 Line search
+11.1.11 Line search

 Emission lines in the extracted arc lamp spectrum are searched for such that the detected number of lines lies in the range [minlines,maxlines] (both inclusive).
 This is achieved by adjusting the detection threshold until an appropriate number of lines is detected.
-Information relating to the set of detected lines is written to the columns "Y" (the relative order number), "X" (the line position in pix), "Xwidth" (the detected line sigma) and "Peak" (the peak counts) of the output line table(s), LINE_TABLE_CHIP.
+Information relating to the set of detected lines is written to the columns "Y" (the relative order number), "X" (the line position in pix), "Xwidth" (the detected line sigma) and "Peak" (the peak counts) of the output line table(s), LINE\TABLE\CHIP.

-An emission line is detected if its peak counts are greater than the threshold plus the local background level, which is defined as the median of a window of width (2 range + 1) centered on the line position.
+An emission line is detected if its peak counts are greater than the threshold plus the local background level, which is defined as the median of a window of width (2 \ range + 1) centered on the line position.
 If flat fielding was performed, then the threshold is the line peak in units of sigma.

-After an emission line is detected, the line position is calculated using the method defined by centeringmethod.
-If centeringmethod is set to 'gaussian', then a 5-parameter Gaussian fit, including the continuum slope, is performed.
-If centeringmethod is set to 'gravity', then the centroid of the line is calculated11.
+After an emission line is detected, the line position is calculated performing a 5-parameter Gaussian fit, including the continuum slope.